The Alabama Senate Race Gets Moore Strange

 Trump’s popularity likely helped drag Strange across the finish line in second place.
 But it’s notable that his endorsement was only good enough for second place, and less than a third of the primary vote, for his favored candidate.
 Now Strange faces Moore one-on-one for the nomination, with Moore positioned as the outsider and Strange as the Washington candidate tainted by corruption.

 McConnell’s allies have indicated that they intend to go hard against Moore, whose Bible-thumping ways do give many Alabamans pause—one Brooks voter I met told me it was hard enough telling out-of-staters you’re from Alabama without Moore underscoring outsiders’ stereotypes.
-“Here’s the question, what happens when McConnell & Co. train their guns on Moore?” asked David Mowery, a Montgomery-based Democratic consultant who ran a campaign against Moore that nearly succeeded in 2012.
+“Here’s the question, what happens when McConnell & Co. train their guns on Moore?” asked David Mowery, a Montgomery-based consultant who ran a Democratic campaign against Moore that nearly succeeded in 2012.
 “He is very, very hard to attack,” because of his reputation for standing on principle.

 The Republican voters I met in Alabama had interesting perspectives on the embattled president.
 Nearly all supported Trump, but they were frequently vexed by his actions, and they were all offended when he hung Sessions out to dry a few weeks ago.
 Several said they supported Trump’s agenda but not necessarily his behavior—more than one blamed his boorishness on his being a Yankee.